BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/Data-Lake/README.md

 - The generation and ingestion of CDR Data using an Azure Event Hub and Azure Streaming Analytics.
 - The creation of an Azure Data Lake Store (ADLS) to meet long term CDR management requirements.
 - Using Azure Data Lake Analytics (ADLA) and Microsoft’s U-SQL to interact with the Data Lake.
-The ADLA U-SQL job generates an aggregate view over the ingested CDR data that stored in ADLS.
+The ADLA U-SQL job generates an aggregate view over the ingested CDR data that is stored in ADLS.
 - Creation and integration of staging store for storing analytics results from U-SQL and predictions from Azure Machine Learning (AML).
 This staging store is implemented using Azure SQL Data Warehouse (SQL DW) and provides a backend for Power BI dashboards.
 - AML model which predicts the switch overload

-The focus of this tutorial is on the architecture, data transformation, and the movement of data between the different storage architectures and the Azure Machine Learning (AML) environment.
-While this example demonstrates techniques for integrating AML into the solution architecture, the focus is not on machine learning.
-The machine learning model is used in this tutorial to predict switch overload with time series analysis by using random forest method.
-Machine learning can be used in the telecommunication industry for creating effective marketing campaigns as well as reducing infrastructure cost and maintenance effort.
+**The focus of this tutorial is on the architecture, data transformation, and the movement of data between the different storage architectures and the Azure Machine Learning (AML) environment.** While this example demonstrates techniques for integrating AML into the solution architecture, the focus is not on machine learning.
+Machine learning can be used in telecommunication industry for many purposes such as predictive maintenance, load and capacity forecast, failure prediction, effective marketing campaign, reducing infrastructure cost, etc.

 ##Prerequisites